-The accounting policapproved on cies and explanatory notes to these financial statements for 2020 and signed by: orm an integral part of the financial statements.
+d explanatory notes to these financial statements form an integral part of the f 2020 and signed by: inancial statements.
 The entity financial statements were

-C1 : C O CC TI 1 CT

 Chief Officer Head of Treasury Accounting

 Name: Name:

 ICPAK Member Number:

 V. STATEMENT OF ASSETS AND LIABILITIES